mathewsrc/AWS-Machine-Learning-Engineer-Capstone/README.md

 features [1].
 Therefore, segmentation helps an organization to provide better products, offers, or solutions and through that increase loyalty, brand reputation, competitive advantage, and growth.

+In this project, three datasets formated as json files will going to be used.
+The profile.json contains informaion about customers, the portfolio.json contains information about offers and the transcript.json about events such as receiving offers, opening offers, and making purchases.
+The main objective is to identify which groups of people are most responsive to each type of offer, and how best to present each type of offer.
+There are three possible offers: buy-one-get-one (BOGO), discount, and informational.

+Buy-one-get-one (BOGO) is a type of promotional offer where a customer can receive a free product or service when they purchase another item.
+The offer usually requires the customer to buy one item at full price and then get a second item of equal or lesser value for free.

+A discount is a type of promotional offer where a customer can receive a reduced price on a product or service.
+The offer typically involves a percentage or dollar amount off the regular price.

+An informational offer is a type of promotional offer that provides customers with valuable information about a product or service without any direct reward or incentive.
+The offer may involve providing a free ebook, whitepaper, or webinar that educates customers about the features, benefits, and use cases of a product or service.

+Datasets description:

+profile.json
+Rewards program users (17000 users x 5 fields)

+gender: (categorical) M, F, O, or null
+age: (numeric) missing value encoded as 118
+id: (string/hash)
+became_member_on: (date) format YYYYMMDD
+income: (numeric)
+portfolio.json
+Offers sent during 30-day test period (10 offers x 6 fields)

+reward: (numeric) money awarded for the amount spent
+channels: (list) web, email, mobile, social
+difficulty: (numeric) money required to be spent to receive reward
+duration: (numeric) time for offer to be open, in days
+offer_type: (string) bogo, discount, informational
+id: (string/hash)
+transcript.json
+Event log (306648 events x 4 fields)

+person: (string/hash)
+event: (string) offer received, offer viewed, transaction, offer completed
+value: (dictionary) different values depending on event type offer id: (string/hash) not associated with any "transaction"
+amount: (numeric) money spent in "transaction"
+reward: (numeric) money gained from "offer completed"
+time: (numeric) hours after start of test

 ## Problem Statement

 This project goal is to segment customers based on their traits, preferences and behaviors, with that in mind this project tasks are diveded as